Lafayette, Colorado: Industry

 By the early 1880s, railroads were the largest consumer of Colorado coal, and Lafayette joined the coal mining bandwagon when Colorado & Southern Railway completed a 3-mile spur from Louisville in 1889, paid for by the newly formed Spencer-Simpson Coal Company.
 That spur eventually connected to Erie.
 The railroad links to Erie, Louisville, Lafayette and Marshall coal mines nurtured the industrialization of coal mining.

 The coal under Lafayette and most of the area northwest of Denver known as the Northern Coal Field or Northern Field is sub-bituminous coal, a soft, friable coal that was highly suited for household heating stoves and for firing steam boilers.
 Sub-bituminous coal, also called lignite, could sometimes spontaneously combust when it came in contact with air.

 A significant factor in Lafayette's coal mining history were the three successive Denver-based coal conglomerates – United Coal Company, Northern Coal Co. and Rocky Mountain Fuel Company – that controlled coal production and employed thousands of local coal miners.
 From 1891, when United Coal was formed, to 1944, when Rocky Mountain Fuel Co. reorganized and closed most of its mines, the coal operators influenced not only how mass-scale coal was mined, marketed and sold, but how communities adjacent to the coal mines – Lafayette, Louisville, Erie, Canfield and Marshall developed.

 In 1898, only 5 percent of coal mined in Lafayette was used for home heating, the rest went to Denver power plants, manufacturers and steam locomotives.
 From June 1, 1897, to May 31, 1898, over 680,000 tons of coal were shipped to Denver from Northern Field coal mines.
 In the 1920s and 1930s, Great Western Sugar in Longmont and the Valmont Generating Station in Boulder were primary coal consumers.
 By the mid-1940s, most of the coal mines had closed.

 Most of the mines associated with the bankrupt Rocky Mountain Fuel Co., including the Columbine, were closed in 1946, after which area mines were owned and run by independent owners.
 Lafayette's last mine, the Black Diamond, located at today's U.S. 287 and Baseline Road, closed in 1956.
 The independently owned Hi-Way mine in Louisville and the Gorham in Superior closed in 1955.
 Erie's Eagle mine was the last coal mine to operate in the Northern Coal Field.
 It closed in 1975.

 Very little evidence of Lafayette's coal mining past remains today.
-A few structures moved from the mine camps dot Old Town and the Lafayette Miner's Museum retains some of the tools of the coal mining trade.
+A few structures moved from the mine camps dot Old Town and the Lafayette History Museum retains some of the tools of the coal mining trade.